freeverseio/crypto-soccer/truffle/documentation/mappings.md

 Step 4: compare last round's block with current block
     - if needs to update, play remaining rounds for team t.
+        - in doing so, maybe some rounds have already been processed (by another confronting team).
+Skip those.

+Note: if one just asks the question: is update skills needed? then we need to check the second point.
+This will avoid useless TXs.

 IMPORTANT: if we don't do skill updates during a league, we don't need to update the other teams!!!
 We may need to call 'Update skills' during a league, e.g. to change the owner.
 This doesn't affect game play.